Linear Regression

 2. Residuals — These are the residuals.
 Recall that a residual is the distance from a single point to the regression line at the same x-location.
 Here’s a visual of that:

-Each of the lines here going from the points to the the regression line itself are “residuals”, or “residual error”, the amount of “error” the linear model produces in it’s prediction for a given x-value.
+Each of the red lines here going from the points to the regression line itself are “residuals”, or “residual error”, the amount of “error” the linear model produces in its prediction for a given x-value.

 Ok back to our summary()

-For our consideration, we take the Estimate as the actual estimated value for the $\beta$s and then the standard errors (SE), which define accuracy of beta coefficients.
+For our consideration, we take the Estimate as the actual estimated value for the \(\beta\)s and then the standard errors (SE), which quantify the uncertainty of the beta coefficient estimates.
 A larger SE indicates a less certain beta estimate.
 We then see the t-statistic and the associated p-value, which speak to the statistical significance of the beta coefficients.

 If we cared to construct a confidence interval around our beta values, we could do so with \(\beta +/- 1.96 * SE_{\beta}\), which would give us our 95% CI.

-4. Model Accuracy — We see a number of measures at the bottom, starting with the Residual Standard Error, which contain information about how well our model has fit.
+4. Model Accuracy — We see a number of measures at the bottom, starting with the Residual Standard Error, which contain information about how well our model fits the data.

 Starting with the Residual Standard Error (RSE), which essentially represents the average variation of the data points from the fitted regression line.
 It stands to reason that we want this value to be as small as possible.
 It comes in handy most when comparing multiple models.
 Say, for example, we had some other variable \(z\) that we think may explain \(y\), we could compare the two models \(y ~ x\) and \(y ~ z\) and see which model has a smaller RSE.
 This is not the best way to compare models, but it’s a good start.